-While a salaried role is a benefit in itself, we are pleased to be able to offer more in terms of benefits.
+While a salaried role is in itself a benefit, we are pleased to be able to offer more in terms of benefits.
 We have highlighted just a few of them below.

 Family Friendly Policies

 We aim to ensure that every employee feels supported and encouraged to have a healthy balance between work and home commitments.